Chapter 8: Local Learning

 Second, this local adoption activity also led installers to scale up and develop experience in marketing, installing, and financing PV systems.
 With its own learning curve, local activity has thus generated substantial reductions in the prices paid for installed systems.
 While PV modules are globalized with an international supply chain and easily transported end products, the rest of the cost of a PV system is almost entirely locally produced.
 Moreover, as the price of modules have fallen, the non-module, or “soft” costs has made up an increasingly large proportion of the total costs.
 In U.S. residential installations today, those soft costs are close to 80% of the total costs.
 But those costs are falling as well.
 Improvements are being made at the local level in which marketers, finances, installers, and others are identifying ways to improve performance and reduce costs.
 Those actors are learning from each other.

 Subsidies raise prices in the near term but reduce them in the longer term by increasing demand and creating opportunities for learning by doing and economies of scale.
+See for example Solar Tribune.
 As PV became widely adopted concerns have risen about: grid stability, value deflation, electric utility business models, related political economy issues, and financing.
 The latter is increasingly an issue as PV has large potential in developing countries where credit is often scarce.

 For both adopters and installers peer effects are occurring at the local level.
 Potential adopters are learning about PV from their neighbors.
 Installers are learning from the experience of other installers.
 The local aspects are important because they have sustained interest and political support from a wide variety of places over a substantial period of time.
 The local activity, especially these interactions among peers, has also been expressed in political advocacy that has effectively sustained support for PV despite the centrifugal forces of globalization and the boom and bust nature of the industry.
 In some places, local stakes in the outcomes of PV related policy provided political support that made support for PV robust to the forces of globalization which tended to move the locus of production and technology hardware development.